alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 notifications_client = NotificationsAPIClient(api_key)
 ```

 To get an API key, [log in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the _API integration_ page.
-Information on API keys can be found [here](/#api-keys).
+More information can be found in the [API keys](/#api-keys) section.

 [Back to top](/#gov-uk-notify-technical-documentation-python)

 # Send a message

+GOV.UK Notify enables you to send text messages, emails and letters.

 ## Send a text message

 ### Method

-1. Add the following method code to your application code:
+1. Add the following method to your application code:

     ```python
     response = notifications_client.send_sms_notification(